Ship handling Guidelines for

-SUMMARY OF GUIDELINES FOR BERTH 30
+GUIDELINES FOR BERTH 30

 - Vessels going to the zero (0) mark on the dock are restricted to 37 feet draft at any tide up to 39 feet with sufficient tide.
 Vessels with a draft above these restrictions shall be spotted no further west than the fifteen (15) foot mark on the dock.

 - Vessels of 900 ft or greater in length OR vessels with a 140 ft beam are permitted at berth 30 with the following restrictions: